White Blossom Community

 The White Blossom Community includes the following streets: White Blossom Boulevard, Hyacinth Drive, Flowering Grove Dr, Fringe Tree Glen, Lilac Vista, Spring Valley Circle, Cedar Village Dr, Wesley Court, Kousa Ct, Yellowwood Dr, Bradford Chase, Albright Ct and Magnolia Ct.
 White Blossom is located at N 39o 19.2', W 84o 18.4', and an altitude of near 890 ft.
 The area of the community is approximately 110 acres (0.17 sq miles), and the population density is ca. 4400 per sq mile calculated from an estimated population of 750, or 3.8 persons per household.

-The official website for the community is at whiteblossom.com.
+The official website for the community is at whiteblossom.org.

-The new Management Agency (effective September 2004) for the Homeowners Association is:
+The new Management Agency (effective 2019 or thereabouts) for the Homeowners Association is:

 If you are considering making any exterior change to your home, please call the property management agency for an Improvement Application.
 You must receive prior Board approval before making any changes on the outside of your home.
 While every attempt will be made to expedite the review and approval process, you should allow up to 30 days.